chocolatey/boxstarter.org/input/whyboxstarter.md

 ## Convenience commands to automate NuGet Package Creation

 Boxstarter provides commands that can auto generate both the \*.nuspec file, and provide a skeletal ChocolateyInstall.ps1 file.
-You can even point Boxstarter to a single script file and it will generate a \*.nupkg file that will execute that script.
+You can even point Boxstarter to a single script file, and it will generate a \*.nupkg file that will execute that script.

 ## Testing Packages and Build Server Integration